jhb300/project_submission_hai_performer/README.md

 ## How to use this repository

 ### Requirements
+This project was developed using Python 3.9.
 Install the requirements using the following command:
 ```bash
 pip install -r requirements.txt
 ```